Aija254/Phase-3-Frontend/README.md

 Navigate to the frontend directory.
 Install the required packages by running npm install.
 Start the frontend server by running npm start.
+Then in the terminal got to:"  http://localhost:3000/signup "